 - Get support.
 Specialist advisers from national stop smoking services can help with support, strategies and information.
 Contact details are available online.

-What about medicines that can help you stop smoking?
+Can medicines that can help you stop smoking be used in pregnancy?

 Nicotine replacement therapy

 If withdrawal symptoms are troublesome, nicotine replacement therapy (NRT) may help.
 Nicotine gum, sprays, patches, tablets, lozenges and inhalers are available to buy, and on prescription.
 Using one of these increases your chance of stopping smoking if you really want to stop.
 A pharmacist, GP or practice nurse can advise about NRT:

 - If you are not yet pregnant but are planning a pregnancy, an option is to try a course of NRT before becoming pregnant.

 - If you are pregnant, you can still consider using NRT.
 NRT is a medicine and may have effects on the baby.
 But, many people argue that NRT is safer than smoking as, unlike smoking, NRT just gives you nicotine.
 Smoking gives you nicotine plus a lot of toxic chemicals.
 So, if NRT does enable you to stop smoking, it may be worthwhile to take it even if you are pregnant.

 Other medicines - can be used before you become pregnant

 Medicines called bupropion (Zyban®) and varenicline (Champix®) can help.
 These are available on prescription.
 One of these may be useful before you become pregnant.
 These medicines roughly double your chance of stopping smoking if you really want to stop.
 They help to reduce the symptoms of nicotine withdrawal.
 But note: